Soumyadip-gole/Multi-threaded-Fuffman-Compression/README.md

 # 🗜️ Parallel Huffman Compressor (Rust)

-A **multi-threaded file compressor and decompressor** written in Rust, implementing **Huffman encoding/decoding** and a **custom thread pool** to process multiple files in parallel.
+A **multi-threaded file compressor and decompressor** written in Rust, implementing **Huffman encoding/decoding** and a **custom thread pool** to process multiple files in parallel. ( Trying to do the treadpool currently single file - single thread :)

-This project focuses on **systems fundamentals**: concurrency, task scheduling, and CPU-bound parallelism — not on inventing a new compression algorithm.

 ---

 ## ✨ Features